anuvind98/avl-tree/README.md

 At any point, executing the operation
 > 5. Write tree to file

-using ```5``` will write the underlying AVL tree into a text file which can be viewed by opening a new terminal window and executing
+using ```5``` will write the underlying AVL tree into a text file which can be viewed as an image by opening a new terminal window and executing
 ```
 sh viewtree.sh
 ```